open-component-model/ocm-spec/doc/01-model/01-model.md

     componentName: github.com/mandelsoft/ocmhelminstaller # -> name of referenced component
     version: 0.1.0      # -> version of referenced component
 ```

-In the Open Component Model a component version is described by a *Component Descriptor*.
-It describes the resources, sources and aggregated other component versions belonging to a particular component version.
-A component descriptor is stored in a yaml file following this [schema](https://github.com/open-component-model/ocm/blob/main/resources/.component-descriptor-ocm-v3-schema.yaml).

 ## Component Repositories